Inbound Marketing Blogfor Manufacturers and Healthcare Companies

 Social proof can have a huge impact, but what types work best?

 As always, this depends on the type of product or service you’re marketing.
-ConversionXL (P.S.: I recently became a certified CXL optimizer) recently researched which types of social proof works best.
+CXL recently researched which types of social proof work best.
 Here are some key takeaways:

-- Testimonials work best when they include a picture of the person quoted
+- Testimonials are more effective when they include a picture of the person quoted

 Yes, you should include testimonials on your website.
 Your website visitors trust the reviews they read online.
 So use your happy customers to move your prospects and leads further down their buyer's journey!